 Seeing something you created go viral on Reddit and get 40,000+ upvotes within 24 hours is beautiful.
 But upvotes, likes, and views don't translate directly into cash.

 I've gotten better at selling stuff online now and earned some cash on my second and third viral hits due to the increased visibility of this site, but I earned nothing, nada, $0 when my first meme went viral because I had nothing to sell.

 Raising awareness of your brand is helpful, but you still have to get people to buy stuff to make money.
 One viral meme won't do that if you have nothing to sell.

 If you want to earn something, figure out what you're selling BEFORE you go viral, not after.

 2. Viral Content on Reddit Can Be Short-Lived

-My phone blew up when my slightly modified quote, “The most dangerous phrase is “We've always done it this way”” from Rear Admiral Grace Murray Hopper took off.
-Until I turned off notifications for the post, my phone was buzzing every few seconds from comments as it screamed past 10k upvotes, then 12k, then 15k, finally settling around 18k upvotes.
-A few days later?
-The rest of the world forgot about my meme’s 24 hours of fame and life went back to normal, or at least as calm as it gets when you run a site like this with about tens of thousands of followers while running another business and chasing five kids.
+My phone blew up when my slightly modified quote, “The most dangerous phrase is ‘We've always done it this way,'” from Rear Admiral Grace Murray Hopper, went viral on Reddit.
+Until I turned off the post notifications, my phone buzzed every few seconds from comments as it screamed past 10k upvotes, then 12k, 15k, finally settling around 18k upvotes.
+It was the same with my second one, which got 40k upvotes.